PhD Degree Program Admissions

 Admission Decision and Financial Support

-The deadline by which all application materials for admission must be received is no later than December 15th.
-Only completed application files will be reviewed by the Graduate Recruiting Committee when they convene after the deadline.
-The committee will contact the applicant as soon as possible, usually in January or February, if an invitation to interview will be offered.
-Interviews will occur during the Graduate Student Visitation Weekend, usually scheduled for the first weekend of March.
+The priority deadline by which all application materials for admission must be received is no later than December 15th.
+Applications received after this date will be reviewed on a space available basis.
+Only completed application files will be reviewed by the Graduate Recruiting Committee when they convene.
+The committee will contact the applicant as soon as possible, usually in December or January, if an invitation to interview will be offered.
+Interviews will occur during the Graduate Student Visitation Weekend, usually scheduled in February.
 If you would like to check the status of your application, please contact us by email at email@example.com or call (509)-335-4566.

 WSU adheres to the acceptance policy of the Council of Graduate Schools.
 If a student accepts an offer of admission before April 15th and subsequently desires to withdraw his/her acceptance, the student must submit their resignation of appointment, in writing, before April 15th.
 An acceptance of admission, either given or left in force after April 15th, commits the student to not accept another offer of admission without first obtaining a written release from the institution whose admission offer he/she had previously accepted.